Hamna2023/NeuraViaHack/README.md

 For support and questions:

-- Create an issue in the repository
+- Create an issue in the GitHub repository
-- Check the documentation
+- Check the documentation in the `/docs` folder
-- Review the code examples
+- Review the migration guide for database updates

 ## 🔮 Future Enhancements

-- **Mobile App**: React Native mobile application
+- **Multi-language Support**: Internationalization for global users
-- **Telemedicine Integration**: Video consultation features
+- **Advanced Analytics**: Detailed assessment analytics and trends
-- **Advanced AI Models**: Integration with medical AI models
+- **Integration APIs**: Connect with external healthcare systems
-- **Data Analytics**: Advanced health insights and trends
+- **Mobile App**: Native mobile applications for iOS and Android
-- **Integration APIs**: Connect with other health platforms
+- **Telemedicine**: Video consultation integration
-- **Multi-language Support**: Internationalization features
+- **AI Training**: Continuous improvement of assessment algorithms

 ---

-**Built with ❤️ for better healthcare through technology**
+**NeuraVia** - Empowering neurological health through AI-driven assessments and personalized care.